Jon Stromsland - WA6LJS

 In May of 2012, I installed a K4KIO Hex Beam on a 40 foot crank up tower and have noticed a great improvement over the vertical.
 In June of 2012 I built the Elecraft KPA-500 amplifier and now run 500 watts into the hex beam.
 I still use the vertical at 100 watts on 60-meters and 500 watts on 40-meters.

 I currently reside in Jamul, California with my dear wife of 49 years, Rosemarie.
 We have seven grandchildren residing in Illinois and Wisconsin.
 I am a former AFFC Deputy Commander and currently serve as the club's Finance Officer.
-Additionally, I am the Net Control operator on Tuesdays for both the morning and evening radio nets.
+Additionally, I am the Net Control operator on Tuesdays for both the 20-meter and the morning 40-meter radio nets.

 73 - Jon Stromsland, Finance Officer, AFFC #523